w3f/polkadot-wiki/docs/learn-introduction.md

 ---

 Back in the early 2000's, when the internet was gaining popularity for the first time, the internet featured read-only, static, basic webpages.
-The online connected world at the time was just the beginning of virtual data, identities, and more.
+The online connected world at the time was only the beginning of virtual data, identities, and more.
 The internet during this time was also called the Web 1.0.